| Properties | Methods |

 The colors, alphas, and ratios properties are all related.
 The first element in the colors array corresponds to the first element in the alphas array and in the ratios array, and so on.

-The following example changes the colors property on an existing movie clip when a user clicks it.
+colors property on an existing movie clip when a user clicks it.

 import flash.filters.GradientGlowFilter;